Join a Research Expedition and Ecological Tour

 • Bushwalking and wildlife watching at Narawntapu National Park, which has been dubbed “the Serengeti of Tasmania”

 We typically see wildlife throughout the trip, especially during two evening spotlighting excursions.
-Common sightings include kangaroos, wallabies, pademelons, brush-tailed possums and wombats, along with a wide variety of birds.
-If we’re lucky we might spot a bandicoot, ring-tailed possum, echidna or platypus as well.
+Common sightings include kangaroos, wallabies, pademelons and brush-tailed possums, along with a wide variety of birds.
+If we’re lucky we might spot a bandicoot, ring-tailed possum, echidna, wombat or platypus as well.
 And in the summer months, we may see the highly venomous tiger snake—look but don’t touch!

 Top left: Tasmanian pademelon.
 Top right: Short-beaked echidna.
 Bottom: Tiger snake.